What is the Recovery Process for a Full Mouth Reconstruction?

 Oral surgery

 Tooth extraction is sometimes necessary during full mouth reconstruction.
 The recovery period depends on the individual, but full recovery generally takes about a week.
-The dentist will provide detailed instructions on post-operative care, all of which must be followed for an easy and full recovery.
+The dentist in Phoenix, AZ will provide detailed instructions on post-operative care, all of which must be followed for an easy and full recovery.

 Dental implants